aws-samples/aws-service-catalog-tools-workshop/workshop/content/every-day-use/using-a-mono-repo/_index.md

 The path must exist in the Source dictionary and needs to be relative to the root of the git repo.

 ## Limitations
-You must be using at least version 0.71.0 to use this and you can only use this for stacks, apps and workspaces.
+You must be using at least version 0.71.0 to use this and you can only use this for products, stacks, apps and workspaces.
 At the moment of writing this, a change to the source will trigger all pipelines that listen to it.
 A future version will resolve this.

 If you are providing your own build, testing or package stages you will need to manage the path to the your source in the buildspec you write.